KallynGowdy/Parser.Net/README.md

 Goals:

-- A reusable Syntax Tree API that functions and appears similar to Microsoft's Project Roslyn API.
+- A simple and reusable Syntax Tree API that provides support for representing abstract syntax trees in an easy-to-use way
 - A super parser generator that can create a parser for any context-free grammar and integrate with a strongly-typed syntax tree

 ### Right Now